Aryan-Patel5475/CSCE_5218_Project_Code/README.md

 ## 1. Code Organization

 - The codes for **ResNet50**, **DenseNet121**,**Inception V3** and **VGG16** are located in the **main folder**.
-- There is an additional folder containing:
-  - The corresponding results for each model with its combination (CLAHE, Polynomial Transformation and CLAHE + Polynomial Transformation).
+- There is an additional folder containing the corresponding results for each model with its combination (CLAHE, Polynomial Transformation and CLAHE + Polynomial Transformation).

 ## 2. Execution Order